ynotstartups/notes/notes/cheat-sheet-book-train-ticket.md

-# Cheat Sheet Book Train Tickets
+# Booking Train Tickets Cheat Sheet

 - prioritize outbound station in walking distance to avoid delays of tube or buses